novelgym/novelgym.github.io/ng-website/docs/environment/objectsactions.md

 ### `Craft`

-An example of a class with a slightly more complex precondition and effect is [Craft](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/actions/craft.py), which allows the agent to use objects from its inventory to generate new objects.
-The points to note about this class and the action it represents are the following:
+[Craft](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/actions/craft.py) is a class with a slightly more complex precondition and effect,

++ allows the agent to use objects from its inventory to generate new objects,

-+ the class uses the helper class `RecipeSet` to represent the set of recipes available to the agent during the game,
++ uses the helper class `RecipeSet` to represent the set of recipes available to the agent,

-+ the class doubles up as a representation of the `trade` action,
++ also used for the `trade` action,

-+ the action has the capacity of ending the game.
++ has the capacity of ending the game.

 <details>
 <summary>`craft.py`</summary>